 Some healthy adult dogs are “carriers” of coccidiosis.
-These dogs have coccidian protozoa (the organism) in their intestines and they pass them into the environment in their stools, yet they have no symptoms of coccidiosis and do not suffer any ill effects from the disease.
+These dogs have coccidian protozoa (the organism) in their intestines, and they pass them into the environment in their stools.
+Yet, they have no symptoms of coccidiosis and do not suffer any ill effects from the disease.

-Symptoms of coccidiosis in dogs and puppies are:
+Symptoms of Coccidiosis in Dogs and Puppies

 - Loss of appetite

 - Weight loss

 Repeated episodes of diarrhea are usually the first and most noticeable symptoms of coccidiosis.